Target Heart Rate Calculator

 Why should you care?

-This calculator is not intended to replace the evaluation of a healthcare professional.
+This tool does not replace the advice of a healthcare provider.